 In May 2016, the EPA announced lifetime health advisory levels for two PFAS, specifically perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA).
 According to the EPA: Health advisory levels are not regulatory standards.
-They are health-based concentrations which should offer a margin of protection for all Americans throughout their life from adverse health effects resulting from exposure to PFOS and PFOA in drinking water.
+They are healthbased concentrations which should offer a margin of protection for all Americans throughout their life from adverse health effects resulting from exposure to PFOS and PFOA in drinking water.
 The EPA health advisory level for lifetime exposure is 70 parts per trillion (ppt) for PFOS and 70 ppt for PFOA.
 When both PFOS and PFOA are found in drinking water, the combined concentrations should not exceed 70 ppt.

-The drinking water investigation for Ault Field has focused on PFOS and PFOA because these are the only PFAS for which the EPA has established a health advisory level in drinking water.

-PHASE 1, 2, AND 3 DRINKING WATER INVESTIGATIONS

-The Phase 1 off-base drinking water sampling area was selected based on groundwater flow direction and the on-base locations of known or suspected releases of AFFF.
-The Phase 1 area extends approximately 1 mile to the east of the Ault Field runway, a half-mile to the north of the former Fire Fighting School, and 1 mile downgradient from the current Fire Fighting School (see Figure 2).

-The Phase 1 sampling area included more than 176 properties.
-Phase 1 drinking water sampling occurred from November 2016 to February 2017.
-The results indicate that PFOS and/or PFOA are above the EPA health advisory in one off-base drinking water well located south of the current Fire Fighting School.
-Based on these results and other information made available to the Navy, the Phase 1 drinking water investigation area was extended an additional half-mile downgradient from the current Fire Fighting School and to include additional parcels east of the runway and runway ditches on the east side of Ault Field.
-This additional area is referred to as the Phase 2 sampling area (see Figure 2).
+The drinking water investigation for Ault Field has focused on PFOS and PFOA because these are the only PFAS for which the EPA has established a lifetime health advisory level in drinking water.
+AULT FIELD PHASE 1, 2, AND 3 DRINKING WATER INVESTIGATIONS Drinking water investigations near Ault Field were conducted in a phased approach from November 2016 to June 2017.
+The Phase 1 sampling area was selected based on groundwater flow direction and the on-base locations of known or suspected releases of AFFF.
+The Phase 1 area extends approximately 1 mile to the east of the Ault Field runway, a half-mile to the north of the former Fire Fighting School, and 1 mile downgradient from the current Fire Fighting School, and included more than 176 properties (see Figure 2).
+The results of the Phase 1 sampling indicated that PFOS and/or PFOA are above the EPA lifetime health advisory in one off-base drinking water well located south of the current Fire Fighting School.
+Based on these results and other information made available to the Navy, the Phase 1 drinking water investigation area was extended an additional half-mile downgradient of this area.